NIP-K1 Compatible Gateway

 Install

-npm install keytr
+npm install @sovit.xyz/keytr

 Usage with nostkey.org gateway

-// Setup with nostkey.org gateway
+// Setup with nostkey.org gateway (PRF-first, KiH fallback)

-const { credential, encryptedBlob, eventTemplate, nsecBytes, npub }
+const { eventTemplate, nsecBytes, npub, mode }

-= await setupKeytr({ userName: 'alice', rpId: 'nostkey.org' })
+= await setup({ userName: 'alice', userDisplayName: 'Alice', rpId: 'nostkey.org' })

-// Sign & publish the kind:30079 event to relays
+// Sign & publish the kind:31777 event to relays

 To have your origin authorized for cross-client login via nostkey.org, add your domain to the origins list via PR.